Green Zone and Independent

-Nevada Department of Veterans Services (NDVS) has joined with Western Nevada College arts and humanities exhibition “Always Lost: A Meditation on War” organizers to bring the unique war memorial to Nevada communities.
-As part of Nevada’s 150th Sesquicentennial Celebration, the exhibit will continue its Nevada tour in Las Vegas as part of the 93rd Disabled American Veterans and Auxiliary National Convention at Bally’s Las Vegas Hotel and Casino.
+The Nevada Department of Veterans Services (NDVS) and the Western Nevada College arts and humanities exhibition “Always Lost: A Meditation on War” wrap up the exhibit in Las Vegas on October 27.
 Read More.

 NDVS Continues License Plate Involvement

 The "Pick Your Plate" advertising campaign was launched in June to raise awareness and encourage more veterans to switch over to a veteran license plate for their vehicles.
 The DMV has twenty-one various of plates for veterans and family members which can be viewed on the DMV veteran license plate page.
 The campaign was launched to increase participation in the veterans plates which a portion of the purchase funds the Veteran Gift Account.
 The gift account is used by the NDVS to fund veteran outreach efforts and programs throughout the state which benefit veterans and family members.
 The ad campaign was seen in print and digital versions inElko, Reno, Las Vegas, Carson City and some rural communities.
 "With nearly 300,000 veterans in the state, there are currently only 10% which are currently using Nevada veteran plates," says Kat Miller, Director of NDVS.
 "That leaves room for a lot of veterans to take part as these plates can be put on anything a veteran drives or pulls and as these plates help our veteran outreach efforts, its a great way to assist other veterans simply by switching over."
 Veterans can view the plate options on the DMV site, but will have to visit a nearby office in order to switch over.